Jonfuller99/CIS560-Parking-Portal/README.md

 dbController.js - interacts appropriately with the db based off request
  ## SQL
 Tables.sql - initializes all tables within the database and also fills them with appropriate test data
 ### StoredProcedures
+BuyPass.sql - inserts a pass associated with a person, creating them if necessary

+CheckTicket.sql - checks if a person is in violation of parking in a lot they have no access to

+CreatePerson.sql - creates person if they don't already exist

+FindTicket.sql - finds all unpaid tickets associated with a person

+GetPasses.sql - gets all passes associated with a person

+GiveTicket.sql - gives a ticket associated with a person, officer, and lot at the current time

+OfficerLogin.sql - returns rows associated with a given officer username and hashed password

+PayTicket.sql - updates the TimePaid field on a ticket given the associated PersonID, LotName, and DateIssued

+PersonLogin.sql - returns rows assoicated with a give person license plate and state code

+#### Aggregating Queries
+GetMostCommonPassType - ranks pass tyes based off how common they are purchased in a certain timeframe, also returns the revenue from each pass

+GetMostPopularTicketDay - ranks days of the week based off how many tickets were given on that day within a certain timeframe

+GetTicketRevenue - returns days in which tickets were given and keeps track of ticket counts, sums, and average fees

+OfficerRank - ranks the officers based off how much ticket revenue they have made for a certain month of a year.